suhrig/arriba/documentation/quickstart.md

 docker run --rm -v /path/to/references:/references uhrigs/arriba:1.2.0 download_references.sh hs37d5viral+GENCODE19
 ```

 Use the following Docker command to run Arriba from the container.
 Replace `/path/to/` with the path to the respective input file.
 Leave the paths after the colons unmodified - these are the paths inside the Docker container.
+In case of single-end data, the second FastQ file is omitted.
 Running Arriba requires ~45 GB of RAM and 8 cores (can be adjusted by passing the parameter `--env=THREADS=...`).

 ```bash
 docker run --rm \